msi-shamim/flutter_project_structure/README.md

 - List imports for each file in the project structure
 - Support for custom root directories and output file names
 - Command-line interface for easy project structure generation
+- File Statistics to count of total files, directories, and Dart files.
+- TODO and FIXME Comments to scan files for TODO and FIXME comments and list them in a separate collapsible section.
+- Dependency Analysis to list all external package dependencies used in the project.
+- Code Metrics to calculate and display simple code metrics like lines of code, comment percentage, etc.

+Before use don't forget to check the [CHANGELOG](CHANGELOG.md) to ensure latest features.

 ## Installation